nf-core/mag/docs/usage.md

 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

 -   `awsbatch`
     -   A generic configuration profile to be used with AWS Batch.
 -   `conda`
     -   A generic configuration profile to be used with [conda](https://conda.io/docs/)
     -   Pulls most software from [Bioconda](https://bioconda.github.io/)
 -   `docker`
     -   A generic configuration profile to be used with [Docker](http://docker.com/)
     -   Pulls software from dockerhub: [`nfcore/mag`](http://hub.docker.com/r/nfcore/mag/)
 -   `singularity`
     -   A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
     -   Pulls software from DockerHub: [`nfcore/mag`](http://hub.docker.com/r/nfcore/mag/)
-- `test`
+-   `test`, `test_hybrid`
-  - A profile with a complete configuration for automated testing
+    -   Profiles with a complete configuration for automated testing
     -   Includes links to test data so needs no other parameters

 ### `--reads`